 Georgia Workers’ Compensation Lawyer

-• Benefits: Workers’ compensation in Georgia offers medical care, disability benefits, and covers lost wages, but excludes injuries under substance influence, willful misconduct, and emotional trauma without physical injury.
+• Workers’ compensation in Georgia offers medical care, disability benefits, and covers lost wages, but excludes injuries under substance influence, willful misconduct, and emotional trauma without physical injury.

-• Appeals: Denied claims can be contested through a hearing request, with evidence gathering and legal representation crucial for overcoming denials and securing deserved benefits.
+• Denied claims can be contested through a hearing request, with evidence gathering and legal representation crucial for overcoming denials and securing deserved benefits.

 Stephen H-new